-Every law firm needs a brand guide in order to successfully promote their business.
+Every leadership coaching firm needs a brand guide in order to successfully promote their business.
 Here are 3 things that should be on every brand guide:

 Logo & Color Palette

 Visual brand consistency is super important in our fast-paced world of digital marketing, so the more consistent you can be with your brand the more attention you will get.
 That's why every brand guide should contain the proper usage of your logo and your color palette.
 You'd be surprised how many companies don't even think about this!
 Your logo visually represents your brand and you need to be consistent about how you use it.

 First, remind people not to stretch out the logo or use low resolution files.
 Your logo should be crisp and clear and remain in its original shape or form.
 If someone needs to fit it in larger spaces get your graphic designer to adjust it to the proper size.
 Also clearly state what your tagline is and give options to add your tagline with and without your logo.

 Make sure to include which backgrounds are appropriate to place behind your logo.
 For example if you have a black and white version of it, or lighter and darker versions of it, make sure to suggest lighter backgrounds for a darker shaded logo and darker backgrounds for lighter shaded logos.
 Like this:

 Your color palette is equally as important as your logo.
 When designing sales and marketing material or website images, emails and posts on social you sometimes have many creators taking care of this stuff.

 You need to guide them in which exact colors are appropriate for usage when making creative with your logo.
 You must include the RGB, HSB and CMYK for each acceptable color.
 This ensures consistency with printing and other colored branded material.
 When you tell a printer "I want yellow," that could mean 130 different shades!
 So be precise about which colors to use.
 Remember consistency is key and when making creative material for your company you don't want "personal touches" added to your brand.
 A color palette on your brand guide will solve for this.
 This is what a color palette should look like: